deCIFer: Crystal Structure Prediction from Powder Diffraction Data using Autoregressive Language Models: Introduction

+Crystal structure prediction (CSP) refers to the computational task of inferring these same structures given a set of constraints or observations.
+In traditional settings, these constraints are limited to high-level descriptors such as chemical composition or symmetry.
+While recent work has explored integrating experimental data into generative models, direct PXRD-conditioned CSP remains underexplored.
+Public structure databases predominantly archive refined structures, but do not routinely provide standardized, model-ready paired PXRD patterns, since obtained data scans depend on instrument settings, sample preparation, and preprocessing choices.
+As a result, large aligned (structure, PXRD) corpora are uncommon, which has limited end-to-end PXRD conditioning in generative models.

+In this work, we present \emph{deCIFer}, an autoregressive transformer-based model designed explicitly for PXRD-conditioned crystal structure prediction (PXRD-CSP) (Figure~\ref{fig:decifer_overview_subfig}).
+To study PXRD conditioning despite the limited availability of paired experimental data, we construct a controlled paired setting: for each reference crystal structure we generate its corresponding PXRD profile using a defined forward simulator, and we use these paired examples for large-scale training and reproducible evaluation.
+This provides a controlled setting for large-scale training and evaluation, enabling our study of PXRD-conditioned generation. deCIFer can then be extended as richer experimental structure-PXRD datasets become available.

+Given a target PXRD profile, deCIFer generates a complete \emph{crystallographic structure description}.
+We represent this description using the \emph{Crystallographic Information File (CIF)} format, a standard structured text-representation used to exchange crystal structures and to interface with common crystallography tools, including refinement pipelines and structure databases.
+At the same time, this motivates a decoder-only autoregressive design: CIFs are variable-length structured text with strict syntax, and autoregressive decoding both supports fixing known CIF descriptors (such as chemical composition) during generation and enables sampling multiple PXRD-consistent hypotheses that can be ranked by PXRD-consistency.
+This enables controlled comparisons (PXRD-only vs. PXRD+descriptors). deCIFer is intended to complement traditional workflows as a hypothesis generator, proposing PXRD-consistent candidate structures which can then be filtered, ranked by PXRD-consistency, and refined using standard tools.

+To establish a practical baseline, we incorporate basic forms of synthetic experimental artifacts into our training and validation datasets, specifically Gaussian noise and instrumental peak broadening.
+These basic synthetic artefacts represent fundamental yet simplified aspects of real-world PXRD variability, chosen intentionally to provide a controlled, reproducible starting point for evaluation and for future extensions of the method.
+They act as a minimal simulation of measurement noise and resolution limits, analogous to data augmentation strategies in vision or speech domains.
+They do not capture more complex effects such as peak asymmetry, background drift, or preferred orientation, which we leave for future studies.

-The performance of deCIFer is evaluated on a diverse set of PXRD patterns, demonstrating its robustness to experimental noise and its ability to generate high-quality crystal structures. deCIFer is the first experimental data informed CSP model capable of generating syntactically correct and structurally meaningful CIFs that accurately reproduce reference PXRD patterns.
+The performance of deCIFer is demonstrated on diverse PXRD patterns from large-scale datasets representative of challenging inorganic materials.
+Our evaluations confirm the robustness of the approach and its ability to produce syntactically correct and structurally meaningful CIFs that accurately reproduce target diffraction patterns.
+With this, deCIFer serves as a foundational step toward bridging the gap between computational CSP and experimental crystal structure determination workflows.